umgc/spring2023/virotour_local/README.md

 policies, such as those created by using Group Policy."

 Then run ```Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope Process``` and try again

+### Pull down a current project and change to that directory
+cd .....virotour_local/flask/requirements.txt

 ### Install flask and dependencies